 If it is a mini cruise, it may be a weekend from Friday at 4:00 p.m. to Sunday at 5:00 p.m. or Monday at 9:00 a.m. depending on the port.
 In the case of mini weeks, it will be from Monday at 2:00 p.m. to Friday at 9:00 a.m.

-If you want to sail a few additional hours, contact us since sometimes it is possible to reserve an extra to embark or disembark before or after paying a supplement.
+If you want to sail a few additional hours, contact us since on some occasions it is possible to reserve an extra to embark or disembark before or after paying a supplement.

 Another very common question for cruises of a week or more is whether a roundtrip or one-way cruise is better.
 This means leaving and returning to the same port or, on the contrary, starting at one point and leaving the ship in another previously reserved port.
 We share our experience with you.

 - You can explore more towns.